Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 ![Screenshot of PBR textures](images/pbr_textures.png)

-You can find some of these textures for free at http://cc0textures.com.
+You can find some of these textures for free at [cc0textures.com](http://cc0textures.com).

-Note: while bump might not be used often, this plugin actually uses it to achieve [better blending effects](#depth-blending).

 It is preferable to place those source images under a specific directory.
 Also, since the images will only serve as an input to generate the actual game resources, it is better to place a `.gdignore` file inside that directory.
 This way, Godot will not include those source files in the exported game: